Devotional Thought : Jeremiah 38:27

 All the officials did come to Jeremiah and question him, and he told them everything the king had ordered him to say.
 So they said no more to him, for no one had heard his conversation with the king.
 Jeremiah 38:27

-My mother has dementia and often asks questions but she doesn’t understand the answers or becomes unnecessarily upset.
+My mother has dementia and often asks questions but she doesn’t understand the answers and becomes unnecessarily upset.
 The staff at the nursing home where she lives regularly keep information from her as an alternative to giving her sedatives.
-I have reluctantly learnt to do the same.
+I’ve reluctantly learnt to do the same.

 Jesus told mourners that Jairus’ daughter was asleep, not dead (8:52).
-After Jesus healed her, he ordered her parents not to tell anyone what had happened (v.
-56).
-Jesus was effectively asking them to perpetuate the story that she slept.
+After Jesus healed her, he ordered her parents not to tell anyone what had happened (verse 56).
+Jesus was effectively asking them to perpetuate the lie that she slept.

 Confidentiality is important.
 People need to be able to trust us to keep their legitimate confidences but, of course, not unlawful secrets.
-Sometimes, we need God’s discernment to know the difference.
+Sometimes, it requires God’s discernment to know the difference.